stancl/tenancy-docs/docs/source/v2/getting-started.blade.md

 ---
 title: Getting Started
-description: Getting started with stancl/tenancy — A Laravel multi-database tenancy package that respects your code.
+description: Getting started.
-extends: _layouts.documentation
+extends: _layouts.documentation_v2
 section: content
 ---

 # Getting Started {#getting-started}

 [**stancl/tenancy**](https://github.com/stancl/tenancy) is a Laravel multi-database tenancy package.
-It is designed in a way that requires you to make no changes to your codebase.
+It makes your app multi-tenant in a way that requires no changes to the codebase.
 Instead of applying traits on models and replacing every single reference to cache by a reference to a tenant-aware cache, the package lets you write your app without thinking about tenancy.
-It handles tenancy automatically.
+It handles tenancy automatically in the background.

 > Note: Filesystem is the only thing that can be a little problematic.
 Be sure to read [that page]({{ $page->link('filesystem-tenancy') }}).